Read series from the beginning

 When temps go up, so do odors.
 If you begin to get a smell, simply use more water with each flush.
 You may also need to add another treatment dose and dump more often (if possible).

 Dump your tanks every 3-5 days for optimum odor control.

 If you extend the time between dumps (like when dry camping/boondocking), treat your tanks every 4 days with your bacteria and enzyme treatment and keep plenty of water in your holding tank.

 Flush your holding tank for 20-30 minutes with a built-in tank-rinser, backflusher, or rinsing wand every 3-5 dumps (for hook-up campers) or after returning from each trip(dry campers/boondockers).

 Waste (regardless of the tank treatment) will collect and accumulate in the low spots and crevices of your holding tank; rinsing helps knock down those clingy stowaways.

 Avoid cleaning your toilets with chemicals or bleach.

-Use RV toilet cleaners that will increase beneficial bacteria, like Unique RV Toilet Cleaner + Holding Tank Enhancer.
+Use RV toilet cleaners that will increase beneficial bacteria, like Unique Scrub-It RV toilet cleaner.